tanvir-git/odoo-documentation/content/applications/sales/point_of_sale/payment_methods/terminals/ingenico.rst

 Now, click on connection change and TCP/IP.
 Type the IP of your *IoT Box* (you can find it on the form view of your IoT Box).
 Then, enter 9000 as port.
 The terminal will restart.
-Once it is done, go on your *IoT Box* form in Odoo and verify that the terminal has been found.
+Once it is done, go on your *IoT Box* form in CoquiAPPs and verify that the terminal has been found.

 .. image:: ingenico/payment_terminal_02.png
    :align: center